 2 tablespoons salt (more for seasoning to taste later)

 2 tablespoons cooking oil such as extra-light tasting olive oil, avocado oil or coconut oil

-Add the pork butt shoulder to your Instant Pot along with the 2 tablespoons of salt and fill the Instant Pot about 2/3 of the way up the pork.
+Add the pork butt shoulder to your Instant Pot along with the 2 tablespoons of salt and fill the Instant Pot about 2/3 of the way up the pork with water.

-Set you Instant Pot to the Meat / Stew setting on high pressure for 120 minutes and start.
+Set your Instant Pot to the Meat / Stew setting on high pressure for 120 minutes and start.